 Fans of Shakespeare | Fans of Tragedy | Fans of Classical Theatre | Fans of Immersive theatre

 Know Before You Go

-The theater has a seating capacity of 1,200 in total.
+The Iris Theater has a seating capacity of 1,200.

 Food is allowed into the auditorium.
 Hot food is prohibited.
 Drinks purchased at the bar must be in plastic cups if being taken into the auditorium.
 If you'd like to grab a meal before or after the show, check out our guide to the 30 Best Restaurants in West End.